Notes on using the photo booth mode in DSLR Remote Pro, PSRemote, Webcam Photobooth and NKRemote

 Arcade Style Buttons

-The simplest way to connect arcade style buttons to the computer is to use a StealthSwitch 3 (this method works on both Windows PCs and Mac computers).
+The simplest way to connect arcade style buttons to the computer is to use a StealthSwitch 3.
 The StealthSwitch 3 is similar to the original StealthSwitch described above but has two important differences:

 1) You can use up to five switches which simply plug into standard 3.5mm sockets (the same as used by most MP3 players)